 LHS Photo by Kaysha Weiner Photographer RHS Photo by Hannah Costello

-Dogs often stand in for the Page Boy or Flower girl and you can dress them with a pretty flower crown, collar or lead to tie in with the theme of your bouquet.
-Alternatively, you can source the cutest tux’s and bow ties for male pups.
+Dogs often stand in for Page Boy or Flower Girl and you can dress them with a pretty flower crown, collar or lead to tie in with the theme of your bouquet.
+Alternatively, you can source the cutest tuxes and bow ties for male pups.

 Allocate someone to take charge of your pet throughout the day.
 Make sure it’s someone they’re comfortable and calm with.
 If you can’t find anyone to hold the lead, employ a local dog walker or sitter to stand in.
 Companies such as Bow Wow Vow provide your dog’s chaperone for the day to make sure they’re right where you need them for photo opportunities and time out.
 They even provide a taxi service to take your beloved pet home.

 Whilst you might be carrying a tin of Lily’s in your clutch, alongside poo bags and a ball or two, speak to your venue about supplying something a little bit more special for your beloved pet and dog friendly wedding.
 Here’s our delicious and dog-friendly recipe for Peanut Butter Pup Cakes.
-If you’re dog (or which ever pet your brining along to your wedding) is a vegetable or meat eater, why not ask your venue to provide something more substantial.
-Check out our dog-friendly menu, providing the perfect snack to keep your dogs tail wagging.
+If your dog (or which ever pet your bringing along to your wedding) is a vegetable or meat eater, why not ask your venue to provide something more substantial.
+Check out our dog-friendly menu, providing the perfect snack to keep your dog’s tail wagging.

-If your venue doesn’t allow pets or you decide to leave them at doggy-day-care, why not incorporate your loved one elsewhere for a dog friendly wedding.
-Work with a graphic designer to design some pet-portrait invitations and stationary.
+If your venue doesn’t allow pets or you decide to leave them at doggy-day-care, why not incorporate your loved one elsewhere for a dog-friendly wedding?
+Work with a graphic designer to design some pet-portrait invitations and stationery.
 Include some edible icing models of your pets on your wedding cake, or even source animal inspired napkin or cutlery holders, just like these.

 Photo by Caroline Tran Photographer